University of Missouri research study links IBS to anxiety, depression - NewsBreak

 The research links Irritable Bowel Syndrome and mental health issues such as anxiety, depression, and suicidal thoughts.

 Irritable Bowel Syndrome impacts about 15 percent of the population, according to the study.
 The chronic illness includes symptoms such as abdominal pain, bloating and gas.
-Top Story: Officer wounded, 1 person dead in St. Clair County, Illinois
+H&R Block donates $10 million for South Loop Link project

 The Mizzou study examined data from 4,000 hospitals across the U.S over three years.
 It included 1.2 million IBS hospitalizations during that time.